soarlab/FPTuner/README.md

 3. The third argument is the left-hand-side operand.
 In this case, it is variable A.

-4. The forth argument is the right-hand-side operand.
+4. The fourth argument is the right-hand-side operand.
 In this case, it is variable B.

 Similarly,